 A maximum of six Global Scholar transfer credits may be accepted as counting toward the GS Certificate.

 I didn’t take the GC (Global Citizenship) requirement, I took an NW (non-Western) course.
 Can I still become a Global Scholar?

 Yes, NW designated courses taken as part of USP (Fall 2013-Spring 2016) automatically count as fulfilling the GC requirement.
-This will show up on your STAR when you declare the Global Scholar Option.
+This will show up on your Advising Report when you declare the Global Scholar Certificate.